-- 1. Select the volume that you want to move, and then click Move volume. - 2.
-Select the type that the new volume will have.
+1. Select the volume that you want to move, and then click Move volume.

+- 2. Select the type that the new volume will have.
 The default type is that of the original volume. - 3.
-Depending on the type of the new volume, specify one or more disks where you want to create the new volume: - If the new volume is basic, select one basic disk and specify one region of unallocated space on that disk. - If the new volume is simple or spanned, select one or more disks. - If the new volume is striped, select two or more disks. - If the new volume is mirrored, select two disks. - If the new volume is RAID-5, select three or more disks.
+Depending on the type of the new volume, specify one or more disks where you want to create the new volume: - If the new volume is basic, select one basic disk and specify one region of unallocated space on that disk. - If the new volume is simple or spanned, select one or more disks. - If the new volume is striped, select two or more disks. - If the new volume is mirrored, select two disks.

-Note for striped, mirrored, and RAID-5 volumes: Because these volumes occupy space on their disks in equal parts, the maximum size of such volume will depend on the selected disk with the least amount of unallocated space.
+Note for striped and mirrored volumes: Because these volumes occupy space on their disks in equal parts, the maximum size of such volume will depend on the selected disk with the least amount of unallocated space.